-Kenya visa is on arrival for majority of the countries in the world and so was for Pakistani citizens. there is also a website from where one can obtain an evisa which is also available to Majority of the countries in the world.
+Kenya visa is on arrival for the majority of the countries in the world and so was for Pakistani citizens. there is also a website from where one can obtain an evisa which is also available to the Majority of the countries in the world.

-When I reached Kenya, it took 5 minutes to clear the immigration with Kenya evisa, and I found that visa on arrival is also easily available at the airport for the same price.
+When I reached Kenya, it took 5 minutes to clear the immigration with Kenya evisa, and I found that a visa on arrival is also easily available at the airport for the same price.

-Airport to City Taxi
+Kenya Travel Guide: Airport to City Taxi

 Accommodation in Nairobi

-it’s just a KM from main city center.
+it’s just one KM away from the main city center.
 I always use Agoda.com for booking my hotel rooms in advance.
 Nairobi was generally not expensive in terms of accommodation.

-Food in Nairobi
+Kenya Travel Guide: Food in Nairobi

 Nairobi is a relatively big city.
-However, there are many fast food restaurants such as KFC, Subway and many others. so it was easy to find them anywhere and have a good food.
+However, there are many fast food restaurants such as KFC, Subway, and many others. so it was easy to find them anywhere and have good food.

 Transportation in Nairobi

 I took a bus which cost me around $10 and that was not a quality bus, but I missed the luxury buses which are good. the journey from Nairobi to Mombasa took around 9 hours.
-I reached Mombasa at night time.

 After getting off the bus in Mombasa, there were many Tuk Tuk (Rikshaws) waiting in front of the bus.
-I asked the price from one tuk tuk rider who demanded $2 for a 4KM ride, and that was good price I thought.
+I asked the price from one tuk tuk rider who demanded $2 for a 4KM ride, and that was a good price I thought.

-Accommodation in Mombasa is not very expensive, you can find a good hotel room in range between $20 to $30 easily at the main place in Mombasa.
+Accommodation in Mombasa is not very expensive, you can find a good hotel room in the range between $20 to $30 easily at the main place in Mombasa.

-And I found many Indian and Arabic restaurants in Mombasa which was a good thing. during my two days stay in Mombasa, I always used to visit these Indian/Arabic restaurants near Fort Jesus Museum and ate there.
+And I found many Indian and Arabic restaurants in Mombasa which was a good thing. during my two days’ stay in Mombasa, I always used to visit these Indian/Arabic restaurants near Fort Jesus Museum and ate there.

 Points of Interest in Nairobi

 There are many places you can explore in Nairobi.
-If you are looking for real life then go to city center and walk around the busy market area which is just adjacent to main city center.
+If you are looking for real life then go to the city center and walk around the busy market area which is just adjacent to the main city center.

-The Nairobi National Park is 10 KM far from city center.
+The Nairobi National Park is 10 KM far from the city center.
 I booked an Uber taxi to reach there, the Taxi cost me $8 one way. then I booked another taxi for $20 to give me a tour of the national park.

 Points of Interest in Mombasa

 The Old Mombasa city is another attraction that you should not miss which is just near Fort Jesus.
 And Fort Jesus is the main attraction in Mombasa.

-but be careful there, some people can cheat you. there are so many people on the beaches especially on Sundays. visit local markets in Mombasa, you’ll be amazed to see the customs and real life.
+but be careful there, some people can cheat you. there are so many people on the beaches, especially on Sundays. visit local markets in Mombasa, you’ll be amazed to see the customs and real life.

 And last but not least, you must not forget to visit “Haller Park” in Mombasa which is a wonderful place to see so many animals including Giraffes. it’s not just a park, but a whole forest.